freeradical13/freeradical13.github.io/index.md

 ## Birth

-[Birth][] is the process of one organism bearing a separate child.
+[Birth][] is the process of one organism bearing a separate child organism.

 An [oviparous][] animal develops eggs into a shelled container with yolk for nourishment and the egg develops and hatches mostly outside the mother.
 A [viviparous][] animal develops eggs inside the mother ([gestation][] or pregnancy) with nutrient exchange between egg and mother before birth.
-An [ovoviviparous][] animal develops eggs inside the mother until they are ready to hatch, but which are self-sufficient with egg yolk.
+An [ovoviviparous][] animal develops eggs inside the mother until they are ready to hatch, but which are self-sufficient with egg yolk and without nutrient exchange with the mother.

 After fertilization between sperm and egg creates a zygote, the zygote starts to perform mitosis to create the [embryo][], enclosed within the outer membrane of the egg called the [zona pellucida][].
 This initial mitosis is called [cleavage][] in which the number of cells (called [blastomeres][]) increases but the amount of cytoplasm stays the same, thus each blastomere is smaller than its parent cell.

-In some animals, the egg is partly composed of stored nutrients called the [Yolk][] which is concentrated to one pole of the egg called the Vegetal Pole and the other cells concentrate at the other end called the Animal Pole.
+In some animals, the egg is partly composed of stored nutrients called the [yolk][] which is concentrated to one pole of the egg called the Vegetal Pole and the other cells concentrate at the other end called the Animal Pole.
 In some animals such as frogs, after fertilization, the contents of the animal pole shift slightly towards the point at which the sperm entered thus creating a crescent shaped area between the poles with diffuse pigments that look gray called the [gray crescent][].

 Once cleavage creates ~16 cells which are grouped into a solid ball, the collection of cells is called a [morula][].
 Cells on the outer part of the morula become [trophoblast cells][] and compact together with gap junctions and desmosomes.
 The remaining cells on the inside are called the [embryoblast][inner cell mass] (or [Inner Cell Mass][]).